ChrisKeefe/685Rust/notes.md

   - significantly faster for larger projects. good for interim compile checks
 - `cargo fix` has the ability to lint and/or update legacy projects to current edition
 - `cargo clean` removes the `target` directory
+- `cargo test` tells rust to build a test-runner binary, and run all annotated functions
+  - It is possible to pass args to the test runner or the resulting binary, using the `--` separator: `cargo test --args_for_test_runner -- --args for binary`
+  - See these options with `cargo test --help` and `cargo test -- --help`

 ## Crates